nlawren/learning-labs/kubernetes/kodekloud-cka/README.md

 To create a namespace, either use a 'kind: Namespace' in a definition yaml file (see 42.2.namespace-definition.yaml file) or the kubectl command above.

 To set resource quota limits for a namespace, use a `ResourceQuota` yaml file (see 42.3 compute-quota.yaml).

+## 61 - Taints and Tolerations

+Three types of taint: NoSchedule, PreferNoSchedule, NoExecute

+`kubectl taint node node01 key = value:effect(eg NoSchedule)` creates a taint.
+`kubectl taint node node01 key = value:effect-` removes the taint.
+Note: you can't create a pod from a kubectl command on the cli, rather use --dry-run=client -o yaml and edit the yaml file with the appropriate toleration statements.